AlisonVilela/ngx-zendesk-webwidget/README.md

 import { AppComponent } from './app';

-export class ZendeskConfig implements NgxZendeskWebwidgetConfig {
+export class ZendeskConfig extends NgxZendeskWebwidgetConfig {
   accountUrl = 'yourdomain.zendesk.com';
   callback(zE) {
     // You can call every command you want in here